 - Greater sense of connection to others and concept of Oneness.

 - Encourages us to live in the present, develop forgiveness and release the emotional baggage of the past.

 One-Point Meditation: This style of meditation is great for developing focus.
 Usually the focus is the flow of the breath, with the attention being placed either on the tip of the nose or on the rise and fall of the stomach.
 Simple mantra meditation (such as ‘in/’out’ in line with the breath), counting meditation, observing a candle flame or crystal are further examples of this type of meditation.

 Guided Meditation/Visualisation: The style involves being taken on a journey in your mind to a place of peace and beauty such as a beach, forest or garden incorporating the sights, sounds and smells of the place to help you go beyond the physical senses.
 Body scan and chakra meditations also come under this heading and both are great for increasing self-awareness.

 Mindfulness: This involves being totally involved in whatever task you are doing, such as walking, brushing your teeth or eating your dinner mindfully.
+It teaches you awareness of your own mind and to be mindful of your thoughts.
 It encourages you to live in the present moment and is very good for people with anxiety who need a more grounding kind of meditation.

 Creative Meditation: This includes healing meditations (sending light to and using visualisation in a particular area of the body or mind).
 You can also visualise yourself achieving a particular goal or manifesting a desired character trait such as confidence, peace or joy.
 Nowadays it is used by athletes and in some workplaces to boost performance.
 It adheres to the concept that action, or energy, follows thought.